ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 \subsection{Sodium absorption}

-All follow-up spectra show deep Na I D absorption, inconsistent with just the contribution from the stellar photosphere, indicating that there is a large column density of neutral gas in front of the star.
+All follow-up spectra show deep Na I D absorption, inconsistent with the stellar photosphere, indicating that there is a large column density of neutral gas in front of the star.
 The observed GHOST spectrum of the Na I D doublet (pink and purple), the observed spectrum corrected for the photospheric contribution (dark blue), and the fit comprised of multiple Gaussian components (thick grey line) are shown in Figures \ref{pic:ghost_na} and \ref{pic:ghost_na_small}.
-In this modeling, we assume that the photosphere, when normalized to have local continuum $=1$, is described by $F_{{\rm ph}, \lambda}=\exp(-\tau_{\rm ph}(\lambda))$ and that therefore the observed spectrum, again when normalized to have local continuum $=1$, is equal to $F_{{\rm obs}, \lambda}=\exp(-\tau_{\rm ph}(\lambda))\exp(-\tau_{\rm obsc}(\lambda))$, where the last term is due to the intervening obscurer.
-We extract $\tau_{\rm ph}(\lambda)$ from the BOSZ templates over the wavelength of interest by fitting single Gaussian profiles to the apparent photospheric absorption lines and then correct for them by showing $F_{{\rm obs}, \lambda}\exp(\tau_{\rm ph}(\lambda))$, which should be just the result of the intervening absorption (top curves in Figure \ref{pic:ghost_na}).
-Applying the photospheric correction as seen in the BOSZ template results in unphysical residuals, therefore we also consider an approach where the BOSZ template is blurred to increase the apparent velocity dispersion of the photospheric lines by a factor of 2.
-This accounts both for any possible mismatch of the resolution between the GHOST spectrum and the BOSZ templates and also possibly for the rotation of the star, as indeed many (though not all) photospheric features seen in the GHOST spectrum are broader than those of the BOSZ templates.
+In this modeling, we assume that the observed spectrum, when normalized to have local continuum $=1$, is described by